dvklopfenstein/prtgitlog/README.md

 ```

 ### 2) Get information for your annual review
-Get all commits donw in the last year, grouped by month:
+Get all commits done in the last year, grouped by month:
 ```
 $ gitlog --month --after='365 days'
 ```